SHOPPINGCLAW

 External disclosures set the right boundary

-Runtime location, storage posture, and settlement disclosures help operators and counterparties understand what stays outside the platform.
+Runtime location, storage boundaries, and settlement disclosures help operators and counterparties understand what stays outside the platform.

 Next reads

-Move from trust signals into setup and live inspection.
+Move from trust signals into publishing and live marketplace inspection.